m-vetrivel/CropTrends/README.md

 ## 🚀 Quick Start & Installation

-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running, follow these simple steps using the Expo framework.

 ### Prerequisites
 * Node.js and npm/yarn installed.
-* React Native development environment set up (see [React Native Docs](https://reactnative.dev/docs/environment-setup)).
+* [Expo Go](https://expo.dev/go) app on your iOS or Android device.
 * An Appwrite instance running.

 ### Installation & Setup